AlmirNeeto99/LearnOpenGL/README.md

 # Building

+This project uses separated build files for each Chapter.

-- Create a folder called at project's root
+- Create a directory called `build`
-- Run `cmake ../ && make && ./run`
+- Inside it, run: `cmake ../` and `make`

+Each executable will be build inside its folder.

+So `HelloTriangle` Chapter executable will be inside `Chapter-HelloTriangle`, you only need to run: `./Chapter-HelloTriangle/HelloTriangle`.
+You can also navigate to `Chapter-HelloTriangle` and run: `./HelloTriangle`

 # Path